Frame redundancy and Beurling density: Introduction

 \item[(ii)] If $\{k_{\lambda} \}_{\lambda \in \Lambda}$ is a Riesz sequence in $\mathcal{H}$, then

 \end{enumerate} In particular, if $\{k_{\lambda} \}_{\lambda \in \Lambda}$ is a Riesz basis for $\mathcal{H}$, then $D_0^+(\Lambda) = D^-_0 (\Lambda) = 1$. \end{theorem}

-The densities $D^{-}_0 (\Lambda)$ and $D^+_0(\Lambda)$ of a set $\Lambda \subseteq \mathbb{R}^n$ appearing in Theorem \ref{thm:necessary_intro} are sometimes referred to as the \emph{dimension-free versions} of the \emph{lower Beurling density} and \emph{upper Beurling density}, and they can be interpreted to be the lower respectively upper Beurling density with respect to the weighted measure $d\mu(y) = k(y,y) dy$.
+The densities $D^{-}_0 (\Lambda)$ and $D^+_0(\Lambda)$ of a set $\Lambda \subseteq \mathbb{R}^n$ appearing in Theorem \ref{thm:necessary_intro} are sometimes referred to as the \emph{dimension-free versions} of the \emph{lower Beurling density} and \emph{upper Beurling density}, and they can be interpreted as Beurling densities with respect to the weighted measure $d\mu(y) = k(y,y) dy$.
 For reproducing kernels satisfying the diagonal condition \eqref{eq:dc} with $C_1 = C_2$, the densities $D_0^{\pm}$ coincide (up to a scalar multiple) with the standard Beurling densities $D^{\pm}$ with respect to the Lebesgue measure.
 For reproducing kernels whose norms are not constant, however, the dimension-free densities appear most appropriate; see also \cite[Remark 2.2]{grochenig2019strict}.